Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, MODIS, GOSIF, SMAP, etc);

-5. **Continuous time-series signal decomposition**: S-CCD allows continuously outputting trend and seasonal signal components as "states", enabling 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling in a manner of accounting for land cover conversion (i.e., temporal breaks)
+5. **Continuous time-series signal decomposition**: S-CCD can continuously outputting trend and seasonal signal components as "states" based upon state-space theory, enabling 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling in a manner of accounting for land cover conversion (i.e., temporal breaks)

 1. Installation